- Design and develop immersive experiences and games that feature augmented, virtual and mixed realities (AR/VR/MR)

 Take these further with training in user experience (UX) and user interface (UI) design, as well as an understanding of the real-time environment design workflow.
 With IM, you can look forward to openings in the vibrant creative and tech industries as a UX/UI designer, app or web developer, technical/3D artist and immersive media designer.

-Work with your teammates to set up a creative studio start-up that simulates renowned companies like Meta Facebook, White Label Studio or HelloHolo.
-Choose to apply gamification concepts in game development, design interactive 3D experiences and user-centric digital products, or create media content for multiple platforms and dynamic applications.
+Work with your teammates to set up a creative studio start-up that simulates renowned companies like Meta, White Label Studio or HelloHolo.
+You may work on game development, design interactive 3D experiences or create media content for multiple platforms.
 You can even conceptualise your very own metaverse and bring it to life!
-At the end of your learning journey, you will emerge with a stellar portfolio that highlights your industry-relevant skills and gives you an added advantage in your career.
+At the end of your learning journey, you will have a stellar portfolio that will highlight your industry-relevant skills and give you an added advantage in your career.

 Hear from industry insiders and pick up valuable insights through masterclasses, industry visits, networking sessions and collaborations.
-You can even earn professional certifications from industry leaders like Unity Technologies and Adobe to gain a competitive edge when you embark on your career!
+Embark on internships and contribute to real-world projects at HelloHolo.
+The Doodle People and White Label Studio; Ubisoft, a leading games company; and UXArmy, a company focusing on UX research.
+Moreover, look forward to earning professional certifications from industry leaders like Unity Technologies and Adobe to gain a competitive edge when you embark on your career!

 Learn the ropes of the industry through internships at leading companies such as HelloHolo, The Doodle People and White Label Studio, companies that work with immersive media technology, Ubisoft, a leading games company; and UXArmy, a company focusing on UI/UX.
 With opportunities to contribute to real-world projects during your internship, you will get to apply your skills and knowledge in a practical setting, giving you a head start when you enter the industry.

 You may receive advanced standing when you apply for related degree programmes at universities both locally and abroad.
 These include: